ozontech/file.d/plugin/output/kafka/README.md

 **`fatal_on_failed_insert`** *`bool`* *`default=false`*

-After an insert error, fall with a non-zero exit code or not **Experimental feature**
+After an insert error, fall with a non-zero exit code or not.
+A configured deadqueue disables fatal exits.

 <br>